-- 1. Preparing powders.
-A hardening material, such as tungsten carbide, is combined with a cobalt bonding material.
-These materials are milled, mixed, dried and transformed into a powder for pressing. - 2.
-Shaping.
-State-of-the-art pressing machines turn the powder into a raw form of the bit. - 3.
-Sintering.
-This high-temperature process fuses the bonding material and solidifies the hard metal product.
-Sintering is so intense that the size of the bit shrinks by 20 percent during the complex process, leaving behind a compact, hardened bit. - Surfaces/tolerances.
-The bits are so hard that diamond tools must be used to polish and hone them during the last stage of the process.
+- 3. Sintering.
+This hightemperature process fuses the bonding material and solidifies the hard metal product.
+Sintering is so intense that the size of the bit shrinks by 20% - during the complex process, leaving behind a compact, hardened bit.
+Surfaces/tolerances.
+The bits - are so hard that diamond tools must be used to polish and hone them during the last stage of the process.

-Exclusive Cat Conical Tool Holders
+Exclusive Cat Conical tool holders